Dpoudel18/Continuous_Prob_Dist-R-implementation/README.md

-Integrative approach of finding mean and variance of Continuous Probability Distributions (Gamma, Normal, Chi-squared, Exponential) in R
+Integrative approach of finding mean and variance of Continuous Probability Distributions (Gamma, Normal, Chi-squared, Exponential) in R.\n
 Implementation:
 * Mean and variance of Gamma Distribution
 * Mean and variance Normal Distribution